beachfront/beachfront-videosdk-ios/README.md

-## BeachFrontBuilder iOS SDK usage guide
+## BeachFrontBuilder iOS SDK Usage Guide

 ## Overview
 This document details the process of integrating the BeachfrontBuilder SDK with your iOS application.